clickworkorange/node-red-contrib-mass-combi/README.md

 ![Mass Combi Settings](/images/Screenshot_2022-07-11_21-01-27.png)

-The serial connection should be made like this:
+The serial connection should be 19200-N-8-1 and wired like this:

 ![QRS232 connection table](/images/Screenshot_2022-07-11_21-11-09.png)